-Open Saturdays,Sundays and Mondays,9-5, beginning Saturday August 27th through Columbus Day
+Open Daily 9-5 beginning Saturday August 25th through October.

 Certified Organic Apples, Pears, Garlic and Vegetables

-We will be opening the orchard on Saturday August 27th.---We will be using our website's home page to let folks know what is available and change/update the website as often as necessary to provide accurate information.
-We will be starting the season with Garlic, Tomatoes, Honey and more.
+We will be opening the orchard this Saturday August 24th and will be open seven days a week 9-5 until the end of the season.
+We will be using our website's home page to let folks know what is available and change/update the website as often as necessary to provide accurate information.
+We will be starting the season with peaches,maybe nectarines, organic pears organic apples, organic gourmet Garlic, some cool organic winter squash and more.

 ---The certified organic garlic has some nice size this season with a new variety, Zemo and Killarney Red is back.
 A complete list of the varieties are on our website.

 ---The Nectarines and Peaches look good this year, a little light but larger size.
 For the first week or two only a couple of varieties will be ready with more ripening as the season progresses.

 --- The certified organic apple crop looks very good this season.
 It also looks like a decent Honeycrisp and Pixie Crunch year.
 On opening day we will have Sansa pre-picked and PYO, which was a hit with customers the last couple of season.
 We will also have Williams Pride apples on the counter

 ---The certified organic Asian Pears also look good this season.
 We will have a European pears available on the counter for opening weekend.
 Most Asian pears and the other European pear will be ripening in coming weeks.